projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""

-The Greybus I2C transfer request contains a message count, an array of message descriptors, and a block of 0 or more bytes of data to be written.
+The Greybus I2C transfer request contains a message count, an array of message descriptors, and a block of zero or more bytes of data to be written.

 **Greybus I2C Op**